The overarching responsibility of the marketer is to persuade the audience of one thing: why they should choose your company instead of another.

 A message based purely on logic may make sense to the CEO, but it doesn’t resonate as deeply as a concerted call to people’s emotions.

 This brings us back to the dilemma of the demand generation marketer.

 Is demand generation the operational job of shoveling B2B leads to sales?
-Or is it a profession tasked with understanding the reasons why humans chooses brand A over brand B, and then using that understanding to turn the tide in your company’s favor?
+Or is it a profession tasked with understanding the reasons why humans choose brand A over brand B and then using that understanding to turn the tide in your company’s favor?